 Tinnitus can be a sign of hearing loss

 If you have tinnitus, you may also have hearing loss–even if you haven’t realized it.
-Get your hearing checked by finding a hearing specialist or audiologist near you.
+Get your hearing checked by finding a hearing specialist or audiologist that specializes in tinnitus near you.
+Please note that not all hearing clinics treat tinnitus, so you may need to browse several clinic pages to find the right provider.
 Addressing your hearing loss can help ease the intensity of your tinnitus, and in some cases hearing aids also can be programmed to mask tinnitus by subtly amplifying other sounds.